So what does a restoration cost?

 Believe it or not, if you do restoration the RIGHT way, it can actually cost less money and take less time than the way restoration is normally done in 99% of the shops in America today.

-Especially if you avoid open-ending labor billing with a FIXED PRICE QUOTE in advance.
+Especially if you avoid open-ending labor billing with a WRITTEN ESTIMATE in advance.

 How is this possible you ask.
-Simple, we take every car apart and media blast it down to bare metal as the first steps in our planning process.
-At that point, it’s not only possible but relatively easy to review what needs to be done, discuss options with you, and give you a FIXED PRICE WRITTEN QUOTE.
+Simple, we review every car with our Production Manager and the customer.
+Working together it’s not only possible but relatively easy to review what needs to be done, discuss options with you, and give you a WRITTEN ESTIMATE.
 Unlike everyone else we estimate all our restorations in advance.
+Plus we revisit and revise as needed the estimate once the car arrives and is reviewed here in the shop.

 The photos you see on the PROCESS page of this website are my personal 1969 Chevrolet Camaro Z/28 Cross-Ram restoration project which was done the RIGHT way from start to finish as an example of our 32-step restoration process.
 Which was accurately estimated in advance at 445 labor hours.
 Please note that I replaced all the sheet metal panels possible even if they didn’t need it so that the final budget would reflect a worse case or maximum restoration scenario.
 Obviously, most restoration projects do not need every single metal panel replaced so their final overall budget and time frame would be less.
 I also replaced all wiring harnesses, lights, glass, seals, chrome trim, and just about every other part on the car with brand new replacement parts.
 Again, the maximum cost worst case scenario possible.
 Of course, the final product was basically a completely new car, which was best case scenario for me personally.
 It all depends on your final restoration objectives.
 And, you get what you pay for.
 It was not a cheap project, but a fantastic final result.
 Obviously, I was extremely satisfied.